binchensun/fasr-website/content/_index.md

           <img src="/media/FASR_science_cover_pic.jpg" alt="FASR science cover" style="width:100%; height:auto; display:block;">
         </div>

         The science FASR addresses is as broad as solar physics itself.
 FASR measures the polarized brightness temperature spectrum along every line of sight to the Sun as a function of time.
-It would operate from 0.2 to 20 GHz (or 30 GHz if the hardware allows).
+It would operate from 0.2 to 20 GHz (or 30 GHz if the hardware allows) with two co-located arrays: FASR-A (2-20 GHz or 1.5-30 GHz) and FASR-B (0.2-2 GHz).
 Radiation over this vast wavelength range probes the solar atmosphere from the middle chromosphere into the middle corona—the dynamic, magnetoactive, plasma environment in which a wealth of astrophysical and space weather processes occurs.
 The broad science topics addressed by FASR may be loosely grouped into the following themes:

         **Magnetic Reconnection & Particle Acceleration**
         Probing the physics of energy release, particle acceleration, and the formation of flare-accelerated populations during solar flares and eruptive events.